 Generally, nightclubs open around 7-9 pm, but comedy clubs and other places that serve food often open earlier (around 11 am).
 Closing time is 2-3 am.

 Orlando's restaurant scene has grown up along with its diverse clientele, who flock to the theme parks, shops, and the Orange County Convention Center.
-With 5,300 restaurants in the area, the pickings are big.
+With 5,000 restaurants in the metro area, the pickings are big.
 Catfish, alligator, grits, barbecue, seafood and longtime Florida specialties remain menu staples at a few Orlando restaurants.
 But these days, you'll find that international cuisines are more the norm—from Mexican and Cuban to French and Vietnamese.

 Restaurants can come and go rather quickly in Orlando, but those that reach the top tend to remain there.
 Restaurant Row, one of the more popular dining scenes located along Sand Lake Road just off International Drive, is a culinary theme park of sorts.
-The area is lined with dozens of upscale eateries that satisfy a world of palates.
+The area is lined with dozens of upscale restaurants that satisfy a world of palates.

 Orlando has embraced food truck culture with unique and interesting chefs peddling their wares at a variety of locations, including at bars, planned events, most farmers markets and at designated areas in downtown Orlando.

 If you're too tired to leave the theme parks, there are plenty of outstanding options close at hand.
 Gone are the days when a hot dog and cotton candy were considered a decent meal at an amusement park.
 Today, several restaurants in Disney World and at Universal rank among the best in Orlando and the state.
 Reserve at least a couple of evenings to dine at the authentically appointed restaurants located in the World Showcase section of Epcot, featuring food and personnel native to such countries as France, Italy, Germany and Morocco.
-Truly superb restaurants are also found in resort hotels, such as the Rosen hotels, the Hyatt Regency, the Ritz-Carlton, the Hilton, and the better Walt Disney World Resort and Universal hotels.
+Truly superb restaurants are also found in resort hotels, such as the Hyatt Regency, the Ritz-Carlton, the Hilton, and the better Walt Disney World Resort and Universal hotels.

 Most Disney World restaurants—with exceptions at Disney Springs and at Victoria & Albert's—have priority seating, meaning you don't get a confirmed reservation when you call in advance, but, once you arrive, you are immediately seated or seated in line behind others with priority seating ahead of you.
 Expect a delay of five to 10 minutes.
 Your best bet is to make priority-seating reservations as soon as you have confirmed your travel plans.
 Also ask about the restaurants' hours, which may change seasonally.